DimWebDev/legal_expert_mcp_server/README.md

 ## What This Is

-A modular, high-signal **Legal Expert MCP Server** that provides structured, methodology‑driven prompt endpoints for rapid legal/compliance landscape mapping, gap discovery, and risk prioritization across privacy, IP, AI governance, security, consumer, and disclosure domains.
+A modular, high-signal **Legal Info MCP Server** that provides structured, methodology‑driven prompt endpoints for rapid legal/compliance landscape mapping, gap discovery, and risk prioritization across privacy, IP, AI governance, security, consumer, and disclosure domains.

 ## Core Benefits